AnduroProject/coordinate/doc/external-signer.md

 ```

 The command MUST be able to figure out the address type from the descriptor.

+The command MUST return an object containing `{"address": "[the address]"}`.
+As a sanity check, for devices that support this, it SHOULD ask the device to derive the address.

 If <descriptor> contains a master key fingerprint, the command MUST fail if it does not match the fingerprint known by the device.